 And locals say that the more seeds you spread and the more mess you make, the more luck and prosperity you will get in the new year.
 Those cleaning the floor might agree a bit less, though.

-Knives and Crows: Bad Luck
+Knives and crows

 Misfortune and bad news come together with the sight of crows.
 In fact, when locals see or hear them cawing, people would say Sto kalo, kala nea na me feris or something like “fly and bring back good news”.

-Money and… was my grandma ever in Greece?
+Was my grandma ever in Greece?

 The more I get to know the local customs, the more I wonder about my grandma’s origins… Because many (and I mean really a lot) of the local superstitions had been introduced to me during my childhood by my grandmother, this first and foremost: Money attracts money.
 As a logic result, you should never have a wallet, purse or pocket empty, the same goes for your bank account.
 Equally, if you decide to give a wallet as a present, always give it with a coin inside.

-Salt and Onions
+Salt and onions

 These two are some of the most popular medicines in Greek folklore.
 Onions apparently have healing powers for breathing issues, but also for bones and sprains.